epiforecasts/EpiNow2/README.md

 In the following section we give an overview of the simple use case for `epinow` and `regional_epinow`.
 [`estimate_infections`](https://epiforecasts.io/EpiNow2/reference/estimate_infections.html)
-can be use on its own to infer the underlying infection case curve from reported cases and estimate Rt.
+can be used on its own to infer the underlying infection case curve from reported cases and estimate Rt.
 Estimating the underlying infection case curve via back-calculation (and then calculating Rt) is substantially less computationally demanding than generating using default settings